arvicco/rippler/README.md

 This one monitors Ripple transactions in real-time similar to #ripple-watch, but more interesting since it shows known account names instead of opaque addresses.
 Ctrl-C to stop it.

+	$ rippler path_find source_account:RippleUnion destination_account:singpolyma 'destination_amount:{currency:CAD, value:1}'

+This one finds possible paths for amounts of money between two addresses, and prints out what the source would have to send to get that amount to the destination.

 ## Contacts database

 Contacts database is in lib/rippler/contacts.rb, mostly auto-scraped from Bitcointalk.
 It may be a bit inaccurate, you can modify/extend it as you see fit.